 Kohn, Kohn & Colapinto represents whistleblowers who report fraud and violations of the federal and California False Claims Act

-For over three decades, our attorneys have represented whistleblowers who file qui tam lawsuits against those defrauding the State of California and other local government agencies.
+Our attorneys have decades of experience representing whistleblowers who file qui tam lawsuits against those defrauding the State of California and other local government agencies.
 We’ve built our law firm on a simple premise: to protect those who risk their careers and livelihood, and help them obtain a reward for their courageous acts of bravery.
 We’ll be by your side every step of the way, because we believe in more than just justice – we believe in you.

 Take our client Aaron Westrick for example.
 Dr. Aaron Westrick was the research director for America’s largest body armor company – Second Chance Body Armor – and was the first official to oppose the sale of bulletproof vests made with Zylon fiber.
 His False Claims Act lawsuit against the manufacturers of these defective vests forced them off the market, which in turn saved police officers’ lives.